philsbln/draft-tiesel-quic-unreliable-streams/draft-tiesel-quic-unreliable-streams.md

 -----------

-In addition to the stream open specified in [I-D.draft-ietf-quic-transport], an endpoint opening a stream MUST indicate whether the stream is reliable and therefore the receiver can rely on the sender retransmitting lost stream data.
+In addition to the stream open specified in [I-D.draft-ietf-quic-transport], an endpoint opening a stream MUST indicate whether the stream is reliable, and therefore the receiver can rely on the sender retransmitting lost stream data.

-We see two options how to indicate whether a stream is reliable or not:
+We anticipate two options how to indicate whether a stream is reliable or not:

  - Leave it completely to the application layer.
- - Indicate it in the stream frame header by repurposing the 'F' (FIN) bit as 'R' (RELIABLE) bit and indicate the stream close using CLOSE_STREAM / RST_STREAM frames.
+ - Indicate it in the stream frame header.
+This can be realized by repurposing the 'F' (FIN) bit as 'R' (RELIABLE) bit and signal the stream close using CLOSE_STREAM / RST_STREAM frames.

 See {{app_ind}} for a proposal specifying the former and
 {{str_ind}} for a proposal specifying the latter.

-The authors advocate for explicitly signaling unreliable streams in the stream frame header as it does not introduce additional interwinding between QUIC and the application and makes usage of unreliable streams for a limited amount of stream data much easier.
+The authors advocate for explicitly signaling unreliable streams in the stream frame header, as it does not introduce additional interwinding between QUIC and the application.
+This reduces the complexity of applications where only some streams should be transmitted unreliably.

 Stream Close